 American travelers can travel to Mexico with no COVID-19 testing requirements.
 Upon arrival to Mexico, travelers may be subject to a health screening.
 There are various curfew restrictions by state in Mexico, and the U.S.-Mexico land border is still closed.

 To travel to Puerto Rico, Americans don’t need a passport, as Puerto Rico remains a U.S. territory.
 Americans do, however, need to show a negative COVID-19 test 72 hours ahead of travel.
 As of December 7, there is a 12 a.m. to 5 a.m. curfew in Puerto Rico.

 The U.S. Virgin Islands of St. Croix, St. Thomas, and St. John—considered an unincorporated island territory of America—reopened to tourism in June, closed in August, and then reopened once again as of September 19.
 They still have safer-at-home parameters that must be followed by tourists visiting the islands.
 All travelers must submit their COVID-19 negative test results through the Travel Screening Portal five days before traveling.

 American travelers can enter Belize after downloading the Belize Health App and showing a negative PCR test for COVID-19 three days prior to arrival.
-Alternately, they can test upon arrival in Belize for $250.
-Belize is accepting flights and travel by land as of October 1, 2020.
+Alternately, for vaccinated Americans, you can bring a vaccine card that proves you’ve been inoculated two weeks prior to travel.
+Travelers can also test upon arrival in Belize for $50.

 Costa Rica is open to American travelers from all states as of November 1, 2020.
 U.S. citizens must show proof of medical travel insurance and a negative PCR test for COVID-19, taken within 48 hours of travel.